jojo786/Sample-Python-Telegram-Bot-AWS-Serverless/README.md

 It includes the following files and folders.

 - ptb_lambda.py - Code for the bot's Lambda function.
+It echos back whatever text is sent to the bot.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.